kgullikson88/blog/content/2015-07-06-ClimateChange.md

 ** "Does the data support the hypothesis that temperatures have stopped increasing in the last 1-2 decades?" **

 #Bayesian Model Selection
+If you don't want to get into too much math, just skip to "The Models" now.
+If you want some details on bayesian model selection, then read on.
 The statistical machinery I will use here is bayesian model selection.
 It centers on Bayes' equation:

 $$
 P(\theta|D, M) = \frac{P(D|\theta, M) P(\theta|M)}{P(D|M)}